-Industry TalksA conference program covering the main challenges regarding intelligent & sustainable mobility
+Industry TalksA videoconference program covering the main challenges regarding intelligent & sustainable mobility

 The Industry Talks is accessible to all Autonomy visitors.
 150 speakers address audience at round-tables, keynotes and networking events on challenges and trends in urban mobility.
+The program includes ‘’Get Our Cities Moving’’ aimed at cities and public authorities.
 Conferences are conducted in English.

 Time : 14.55-15.15 Format : Keynote Speaker : Laureline Serieys, General Manager JUMP France and Benelux